The Wrath of Hurricanes

 Mealtimes Were Not "A Piece of Cake"

-Mealtimes were a challenge, because of no electrical power.
-Thankfully, our kitchen stove ran off propane, so we had it good compared to our relatives who weren't "cooking with gas".
+Mealtimes were a challenge because of no electrical power.
+Thankfully, our kitchen stove ran on propane, so we had it good compared to our relatives who weren't "cooking with gas".

-Cleaning the dishes was especially tricky—you had to make sure you kept clean dishes away from dirty dishes, all the while in a somewhat darkened room—remember we had no kitchen ceiling lights!
+Cleaning the dishes was especially tricky—you had to make sure you kept clean dishes away from dirty dishes, all the while working in a somewhat darkened room.
+Remember, we had no kitchen ceiling lights!

 The workshop was totally demolished after Hurricane Jeanne in 2004